 Addiction is defined by the NHS as ‘not having control over doing, taking, or using something to the point where it could be harmful to you’.
-This is often a gradual decline meaning your addiction can progress without you or those around your realising the severity.
+This is often a gradual decline, meaning your addiction can progress without you or those around your realising the severity.

-Addiction is a chronic dysfunction meaning the brain craves substances and rewards itself when the specific substance has been consumed.
+Addiction is a chronic dysfunction, meaning the brain craves substances and rewards itself when the specific substance has been consumed.

-What seems like a fun experiment with substances can soon creep into a dependence treatable only by specialist medical care.
+What seems like a fun experiment with substances can soon creep into a dependence treatable only by specialist medical care in Cambridgeshire.

 There are many treatment options available in the Cambridgeshire area including:

 Outpatient treatment programmes require the patient to attend a clinic during the day.
-Usually, after treatment at a residential facility has ended your clinic will offer outpatient care in the form of weekly therapy sessions.
+Usually, after treatment at a residential facility has ended, your clinic will offer outpatient care in the form of weekly therapy sessions.

-Inpatient treatment means you will live in a residential clinic, for what is usually, a stay of 28 days though this could be shorter or longer depending on your specific treatment plan.
+Inpatient treatment means you will live in a residential clinic, for what is usually a stay of 28 days though this could be shorter or longer depending on your specific treatment plan.

-Choosing to attend residential rehab means you can leave behind distractions and triggers that may be found at home and allow yourself to recover in a luxurious clinic with around the clock care from trained medical professionals.
+Choosing to attend residential rehab means you can leave behind distractions and triggers that may be found at home and allow yourself to recover in a luxurious clinic with around-the-clock care from trained medical professionals.

 This type of programme may be offered to you if you cannot commit to the full-time regime of rehab.
-If your addiction is severe this type of treatment will not be effective, and we advise you to enter residential rehab to ensure you can recover safely and effectively.
+If your addiction is severe, this type of treatment will not be effective, and we advise you to enter residential rehab to ensure you can recover safely and effectively.

-Home-based programmes are often offered to those suffering from mild addictions and can be used in conjunction with outpatient treatment meaning the patient can attend therapy and counselling to make the treatment as beneficial as possible.
+Home-based programmes are often offered to those suffering from mild addictions and can be used in conjunction with outpatient treatment, meaning the patient can attend therapy and counselling to make the treatment as beneficial as possible.

 At OK Rehab we know it can be incredibly difficult to acknowledge that you have a problem.
 Admitting that you do can be considered the first step toward life-long recovery.